 Both Atlantic and shortnose sturgeon may be affected by the proposed action, but they are not likely to be adversely affected.
 The three potential herbicides to be used (diquat dibromide, dipotassium salt of endothall, and florpyrauxifen-benzyl) do not have any known toxicity to fish, including Atlantic sturgeon and shortnose.
 Decreased dissolved oxygen conditions from the decomposition of hydrilla after herbicide treatment will be localized.
 The removal of hydrilla will also impact the insects, mollusks, and worms that sturgeon feed on by eliminating viable habitat.
 Sturgeon will be able to move to areas that are either not infested with hydrilla or have not been treated for the removal of hydrilla to avoid hypoxia and find more aquatic vegetation to forage for food.
 Due to the riverine environment, there is also high-water exchange that prevents hypoxic waters from stagnating in any particular area.
 Since sturgeon need hard bottom substrates for spawning, it is unlikely that areas that allow for hydrilla establishment and growth would also support sturgeon eggs and larvae thus their eggs and larvae are not expected to be in treatment areas (NOAA Fisheries, 2023a).
 Therefore, the proposed action is not likely to adversely affect Atlantic or shortnose sturgeons.
-Coordination is ongoing with NMFS Protected Resources Office.
+The NMFS Protected Resources Office concurred with this determination on 11 July 2024 (Appendix A).